bkies23/bkies23/README.md

      and a minor in Mathematics.
 - 🌱 For the last few years I have been working with Java NetBeans and MySQL.
 I designed and coded three programs which I have pushed onto my GitHub site: github.com/bkies23
 - The programs use a combination of Swing palette components and components added manually.
-- I have recently been studying Python and the fourth program (TrigLesson) is written with that language.
+- I have recently been studying Python and a fourth program (TrigLesson) is written in that language.
 - I previously worked with C, C++, C Sharp, Basic, Pascal, and a little COBOL.

-- Each project has a .JAR file under store folder (package-for-store) in master branch which you can download to execute the program.
+- Each project has a .JAR file in the store folder (package-for-store) under master branch.
+You can download it to execute the program.
 The code for each project is in its repository.

 - The README file for each project explains the program along with some thoughts on coding.